dmyTRUEk/gensoquote/README.md

 ## Usage
 Simply run `gensoquote` to get random quote.

-Or pipe it to [fumosay](https://github.com/randomtwdude/fumosay) for even more funkyness.
+Or pipe it to [fumosay](https://github.com/randomtwdude/fumosay) for even more funkyness:
+`gensoquote | fumosay`.

-Rumors say that piping it to [lolcat](https://github.com/busyloop/lolcat) generates unforgettable experience.
+Rumors say that piping it to [lolcat](https://github.com/busyloop/lolcat) generates unforgettable experience:
+`gensoquote | fumosay | lolcat`.

 ## License
 All the rights for quotes and characters belongs to corresponding author (mostly Zun),